PaarthPandey10/cloud-practitioner-labs/a02-cloud-first-steps/a02-visual-guide.md

-# Visual Guide – A2: Launch EC2 Instance
+# Visual Guide – A2: Cloud First Steps

 > Launch and configure EC2 instances with custom user data and verify deployment from a web browser.